WordPress GPL License

 Codex

-There are no restrictions on the type of website you create with WordPress, whether it’s a personal portfolio, online store, or community forum.
-For example, a small business can use it to create an e-commerce site, while a non-profit organization can use it to build an informational portal.
+WordPress allows you to create any type of website, including a personal portfolio, online store, or community forum.
+For example, a small business can create an e-commerce site, while a non-profit organization can use it to build an informational portal.

 2. Freedom to Learn: Explore How It Works